-The Financial Aid Office exists to provide financial assistance to students who could not otherwise enroll without such support.
-These funds include Title IV aid from the federal government such as the Pell Grant, SEOG, Work-Study, and Direct Student Loans; state aid in the form of Missouri grants; and institutional assistance consisting of Fontbonne Grants, Work-Study, and scholarships.
+The Financial Aid Office (Financial Services) exists to provide financial assistance to students who could not otherwise enroll without such support.
+These funds include Title IV aid from the federal government such as the Pell Grant, SEOG, Federal Work-Study, and Direct Student Loans; state aid in the form of Missouri grants; and institutional assistance consisting of Fontbonne Grants, Fontbonne campus Work-Study, and scholarships.

-Applications and informational assistance for all of the above programs are available at the Financial Aid Office.
-The 2022-2023 Free Application for Federal Student Aid (FAFSA) will become available starting October 1st.
-The priority deadline to have your FAFSA filed is February 1, 2022, to maximize your potential for Federal and State aid assistance.
+Applications and informational assistance for all the above programs are available at the Financial Aid Office.
+The 2023 - 2024 Free Application for Federal Student Aid (FAFSA) became available October 1st.
+The upcoming 2024 - 2025 FAFSA will have a delayed availability of December.
+The priority deadline to have your FAFSA filed is February 1., to maximize your potential for Federal and State aid assistance.
 Filing the FAFSA is the first step in applying for financial aid: www.studentaid.gov with Fontbonne school code: 002464.

 As a financial aid recipient, your ongoing contact with the Financial Aid Office is very important.
 If for any reason your registration or residency status should change at any time during the year, you must immediately notify the Financial Aid Office.
 More detailed information regarding financial aid can be found in the University catalog and on our website.